josepostiga/.github/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Enhancements or new module development
+about: New features description
 title: ''
-labels: story
+labels: enhancement
 assignees: ''
 ---

-**Scenario**

-Describe the user scenario (use the [Gherkin](https://cucumber.io/docs/gherkin) syntax)

 **Description**

-Sum the changes involved.

-**Database and schema information**

-Does this change require any schema changes to the database?
-If yes, describe it in detail.
+Describe the new feature succinctly.

+**User Scenarios**
+Describe the user scenarios using the [Gherkin](https://cucumber.io/docs/gherkin) syntax.

 **Additional requirements**

-Does this change require any special attention or any additional notes for the development of this story?
+Add any additional information or notes for the development of this story.